National Park City Foundation

 London National Park City is a movement to improve life in London, working to make the city greener, healthier and wilder.

-London will become the world’s first National Park City in July 2019.
+London became the world’s first National Park City in July 2019.
 A place, a vision and a movement, the London National Park City has been supported by thousands of Londoners, the majority of the city’s 2,000 local politicians and the Mayor of London, Sadiq Khan.
 Read more at London National Park City.

 The Mayor has stated that, as a National Park City, London will be: